liquicode/jsongin/tests.md

         ✔ should stringify true the same way
         ✔ should stringify 3.14 the same way
-        ✔ should stringify "Hello World!" the same way SplitPath Tests
+        ✔ should stringify "Hello World!" the same way ✔ should stringify complex objects in the same way ✔ should stringify (with whitespace) complex objects in the same way Functionality Beyond Javascript's JSON.stringify()
+        ✔ should stringify complex objects with Javascript syntax ✔ It should parse an object written with JS (not JSON) syntax ✔ It should parse an object followed by unrelated text SplitPath Tests
       ✔ It returns an array of path components
       ✔ It returns array indexes as numerics in the output array